 It’s been many years since I visited the Andalusia area and what a better way to explore it than in an Alpine Green Bentley Bentayga.
 The Bentley Bentayga is a front-engine, all-

-When I collected the Bentayga from C. de Salamanca in Marbella I absolutely fell in love with the Apline Green colour, it certainly blended in with the environment here.
-Whether parking at Marbella, or the coastal estates leading to Puerto Banús, a marina filled with luxury yachts and surrounded by upmarket boutiques and bars, the Bentayga was in its rightful surrounding.
-The Bentayga not only belonged here, it was a real show stopper every time I pulled up in any public area.
+When I collected the Bentayga from C. de Salamanca in Marbella I absolutely fell in love with the Alpine Green colour, it certainly blended in with the environment here.
+Whether parking at Marbella or the coastal estates leading to Puerto Banús, a marina filled with luxury yachts and surrounded by upmarket boutiques and bars, the Bentayga was in its rightful surrounding.
+The Bentayga not only belonged here, but it was also a real show stopper every time I pulled up in any public area.
 There were both men and women always coming over asking about this SUV.

 Literally an hours drive from Marbella, is one of Spain’s most amazing historical cities called Ronda.
 Ronda is a mountaintop city in Spain’s Malaga province that’s set dramatically above a deep gorge.
 This gorge (El Tajo) separates the city’s circa-15th-century new town from its old town, dating to Moorish rule.

 The drive to Ronda, through the the Sierra Blanca Mountains is slow, windy but has stunning views.
 This was the perfect road to test, the Bentley Bentayga’s driving technology.
 The double sun visor and top view camera were an added bonus to see and appreciative these spectacular views.
 Also on my way down n the early morning fog, the lights were so strong, it was like landing on a runway.

 This road is somewhat dangerous because there are not many overtaking lanes and this can cause frustrated drivers to take unsafe risks and overtake other cars or heavy traffic such as trucks.
 I always kept my distance because I knew how much power was sitting under my bonnet.